 To ensure that your tenancy rights are protected it is very important for tenants to advise us of any changes to the household.
 This includes telling us about anyone who has moved in or out of the home.
-Please contact us to make sure we have up-to-date information.
+Please refer to our Tenancy Rights page and/or contact us to make sure we have up-to-date information.

 Council tenants are required to ask for permission for certain things under the tenancy agreement which includes: